We’re excited to share creative ideas to make your Purim Basket, or Mishloach Manot, extra special and memorable.

 2. Recycle Old T-Shirts

-Temple Beth Or of Washington Township, NJ made these wonderful Mishloach Manot out of old T-shirts!
+Temple Beth Or of Washington Township, NJ made these wonderful Mishloach Manot (Gift Bags) out of old T-shirts!
 Creative and Resourceful!

 Your recipient will receive kosher goodies (such as Justin’s Peanut Butter Cups, Mashuga Nutz, and fresh hamentashen) for themselves, and a ready-to-give gift bag with food for someone else.
 The boxes include a card that explains the Purim mitzvah, which is thoughtful and meaningful.
 Get your special Pay It Forward Gift Bags at Modern Tribe.